 Distinguished Professor of Law and Judge Frederick Lacey Scholar

 Professor Ball is currently editing a book of essays (After Marriage: The Future of LGBT Rights, NYU Press, 2016) and writing a book (Gay Equality and the First Amendment: A Contentious History, Harvard University Press, 2017).
 His other books are Same-Sex Marriage and Children: A Tale of History, Social Science, and Law, was published by the Oxford University Press in June 2014.
 Professor Ball is also the author of The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
-In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 2011).
+In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).

 His writings have also appeared in the Cornell Law Review, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.

 The Right to Be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, May 2012)

-From the Closet to the Courtroom: Five LGBT Lawsuits That Have Helped to Change Our Nation (Beacon Press, 2010).
+From the Closet to the Courtroom: Five LGBT Lawsuits That Have Changed Our Nation (Beacon Press, 2010).

 “LGBT People and the Constitution,” in Advanced Persuasive Strategies: Briefs That Changed the World (Linda Edwards, ed.)
 (Aspen, 2012)